Legion of Honor – Fine Arts Museums of San Francisco

 The Legion of Honor is a museum of fine art and decorative arts in San Francisco, California; its vast collection includes pieces dating from 2000 BC to the 20th century.

 The museum was founded as “The California Palace of the Legion of Honor ” by philanthropists Adolph and Alma Spreckels to commemorate through arts Californian soldiers who died in World War I and opened to the public in 1924.
 In 1972, the Legion of Honor joined the de Young Museum to form the Fine Arts Museums of San Francisco.

 The Palace of the Legion of Honor was built on a beautiful site, overlooking the San Francisco Bay, after a design by American architect George Applegarth, who basically conceived the building as a slightly-undersized replica of the neoclassical Palais de la Légion d’Honneur in Paris (hence the name of the museum).

-Up: Palace of the Legion of Honor, San Francisco, photo by John Loo; down: Palais de la Légion d’Honneur, Paris, photo courtesy of La grande chancellerie de la Légion d’honneur
+Up: Palace of the Legion of Honor, San Francisco, photo by John Loo (CC BY 2.0); down: Palais de la Légion d’Honneur, Paris, photo JLPC (CC BY-SA 3.0).

 Since its opening, in the museum’s courtyard, the visitors are welcomed by a full-size cast of The Thinker by Auguste Rodin; one of the 9 existing in the United States.